thomas-tran/sidetree.js/packages/ledger-sirius/README.md

-# @sidetree/XPX
+# @sidetree/sirius

-This package contains an implementation of the Sidetree ledger interface on the XPX ledger.
+This package contains an implementation of the Sidetree ledger interface on the Sirius ledger.
 It passes the test suite defined in `@sidetree/ledger`.

-Setup XPX ledger
+Setup Sirius ledger

-## Setup XPX ledger
+## Setup Sirius ledger

 ## Usage

 ```
-npm install --save @sidetree/XPX
+npm install --save @sidetree/sirius
 ```

 ## Development